Glossary November 23, 2021

 • $8,025 per three years

-As both AutoCAD and Revit are distributed by the same company, they offer similar customer support.
+Both AutoCAD and Revit are distributed by the same company, so they offer similar customer support.
 Both have community support in the form of forums, as well as official Autodesk support, including tutorials, quick-start guides, troubleshooting guides, and more.

 Another factor to consider is the overall community around the software.
-For instance, AutoCAD has been around for quite some time, and a regular user has a high chance of finding a solution to their issue with a quick Google search.
+For example, AutoCAD has been around for quite some time, and so regular users have good chances of finding solutions to their issues with quick Google searches.
 While Revit hasn’t been on the market as long, it has its fair share of user guides and answers to questions posted all over the internet, particularly in the community forums and Autodesk’s official documentation.

 Conclusion

-There is, in fact, a significant list of differences between Revit and AutoCAD, and some of those things might not seem as apparent at first glance.
-However, the most sensible approach is not to choose one over the other, but rather to learn how to work with both.
+There are, in fact, significant differences between Revit and AutoCAD, and some of them might not seem apparent at first glance.
+However, the most sensible approach is not to choose one over the other, but to learn how to work with both.

 This line of thinking is common among CAD users, especially those familiar with the older solution.
-In truth, every CAD user will have to learn at least the basics of Revit sooner or later.
-This is because BIM is transforming the entire industry, and CAD modelers who refuse to embrace new technologies risk being left behind.
+In truth, every CAD user will have to learn at least the basics of Revit sooner or later, because BIM is transforming the entire industry, and CAD modelers who refuse to embrace new technologies risk being left behind.

-If the question is about choosing just one software, the answer would depend on the context of the topic, as both applications serve completely different purposes.
+If the question is about choosing just one program, the answer depends on the context, as the applications serve completely different purposes.
 Companies or users in need of extensive modeling capabilities would choose AutoCAD over Revit any day of the week.
 AutoCAD can be used to draft nearly any model from scratch, and it is also less expensive than Revit.

-Alternatively, customers looking to simplify tedious tasks and improve their existing system would consider choosing Revit – a more expensive solution that can benefit contractors, engineers, architects, and many others, supplying reports, calculations, and other features of a high-performance BIM solution.
-If the one asking the question is not an individual, but a company – there may be many benefits to choosing both solutions, as each performs different tasks and complements the other’s capabilities.
+Alternatively, customers looking to simplify tedious tasks and improve their existing system would consider choosing Revit, a more expensive solution that can benefit contractors, engineers, architects, and many others, providing reports, calculations, and other features of high-performance BIM solutions.
+If the one asking the question is not an individual, but a company, there may be many benefits to choosing both solutions, as each performs different tasks and complements the other’s capabilities.

-It is clear that these two solutions differ from one another in substantial ways.
-Hopefully, we’ve managed to explain the topic to the degree that makes the difference rather evident for everyone.
+It is clear that these two solutions differ from one another in substantial ways, But hopefully, we’ve managed to explain the topic to a degree that makes the differences rather evident.

 About the author